 - BM, Columbus State University

-Molina is principal cellist for the Mobile Symphony Orchestra and for the Tuscaloosa Symphony Orchestra.
-He has served as principal cellist for Abilene (TX) Philharmonic Orchestra, Abilene Opera Orchestra, Quincy (IL) Symphony, and as Associate Principal for Tallahassee Symphony, Peoria Symphony, and Heartland Festival Orchestras.
+Molina is Principal Cellist for the Mobile Symphony Orchestra and for the Tuscaloosa Symphony Orchestra.
+He is currently serving as Interim Principal Cellist for the Columbus (GA) Symphony Orchestra.
+He has served as Principal Cellist for Abilene (TX) Philharmonic Orchestra, Abilene Opera Orchestra, Quincy (IL) Symphony, and as Assistant Principal for Tallahassee Symphony, Peoria Symphony, and Heartland Festival Orchestras.

 Dr. Molina is Assistant Professor of a Cello at the University of Alabama in Tuscaloosa.
 Prior to his position at UA, Dr. Molina was Professor of Cello and Assistant Director of the School of Music at Western Illinois University, and he taught at Hardin-Simmons and Abilene Christian Universities.
 He has given lectures and clinics for the College Music Society and the Texas and Illinois Music Educators Associations.
 He directed the Quincy (IL) Summer Music Institute Orchestra and the IMEA District IV Junior High School Orchestra for several years.
 He taught at the Summer Fine Arts Camp at the University of Alaska, Fairbanks, and he conducted the Abilene Philharmonic Youth Orchestra.
 Moisés was successful in several concerto, solo and chamber music competitions, and he was awarded an orchestral fellowship to the Aspen Music Festival.